kullrich/CRBHits/README.md

 Before you do a pull request, you should always file an issue and make sure that someone from the CRBHits developer team agrees that it’s a problem, and is happy with your basic proposal for fixing it.

-Once an issue has been filed and we've identified how to best orient your contribution with package development as a whole, [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [main repo](https://gitlab.gwdg.de/mpievolbio-it/crbhits.git), branch off a [feature branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) from `master`, [commit](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project) and [push](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) your changes to your fork and submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests) for `CRBHits:master`.
+Once an issue has been filed and we've identified how to best orient your contribution with package development as a whole, [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [main repo](https://gitlab.gwdg.de/mpievolbio-it/crbhits.git), branch off a [feature branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) from `devel`, [commit](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project) and [push](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) your changes to your fork and submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests) for `CRBHits:devel`.

 By contributing to this project, you agree to abide by the Code of Conduct terms.